KKiiya/TetriON/SkinExample.md

 ## 4. PNG Requirements

 - PNG files should be in the same format as your original textures
-- For tiles.png: typically a sprite sheet with all tetromino pieces
+- For tiles.png: typically a sprite sheet with all tetromino bricks
 - Transparency is supported
 - No size restrictions (but keep reasonable for performance)